Analytics quick guide

 In the Students at risk of dropping out prediction model, the teacher can send a message to each student included in the Insights list, view the student's Outline report for the Course, or view Prediction details.

-The second general action is to mark the insight as "Not useful."
+The second general action is to mark the insight as "Not applicable."
 This also removes the insight associated with this calculation from the display, but the model is adjusted to make this prediction less likely in the future.